IBM/secure-bitcoin-wallet/README.md

-# Secure Bitcoin Wallet on LinuxONE
+# Secure Bitcoin Wallet on LinuxONE (Monolithic)

+This branch creates a monolithic container to package a Web Frontend and an Electrum Bitcoin Client in a single container, using [Electrum 3.3.6](https://github.com/spesmilo/electrum/tree/3.3.6).

+This README is under construction.
+The procedure to build and run containers is obsolete.

 ## Electrum Bitcoin Client with Web Frontend